HOW TO GET RID OF MOSQUITOES TO TOTALLY GET RID OF EASTERN EQUINE ENCEPHALITIS

 There is no human vaccine to protect us against the Eastern equine encephalitis.

 There is no vaccine for EEE.
 People with the symptoms should be evaluated by a doctor, who in turn may recommend tests; and supportive care should be provided.

 The Culiseta melanura mosquitoes are the guilty parties in transmitting this disease.
 Also known as the black tail mosquitoes, they belong to the family Culicidae.
 Blacktail mosquitoes, like almost all insects, undergo metamorphosis all their lives.
-They begin from being eggs, to pupae, to larvae, and finally, transition to adults.
-These mosquitoes are mutivoline insects producing eggs twice a year.
+They begin from being eggs to pupae, to larvae, and finally, the transition to adults.
+These mosquitoes are multivoltine insects producing eggs twice a year.
 Adult black tail mosquitoes like to lay eggs on the water that is cool and acidic.
 Approximately a hundred eggs are laid.

 Adults have bluntly rounded abdominal tip that resembles that of Culex.
 They have long, curved proboscis, antennae attached to its head, with wings that are about 4 mm in length, and with white scales on the side of its head.
 Its thorax is covered in scales.

 The adult males feed only on nectar.
 They also feed on other plant juices.
 The same is true with females, but they also require a blood meal as a source of protein, which is important for them to maintain their eggs.
 They look for birds as hosts, such as wood thrush or American robin.
 Adult males die shortly after mating, while the females live long enough to lay eggs, about 1 week to a month.

 Prevention, and how to get rid of mosquitoes